idl3o/gh-pages/DEPLOYMENT_NOTE.md

 2. Sets up the Node.js environment
 3. Installs dependencies
 4. Validates all URLs in HTML files
+5. Properly configures domain settings
-5. Deploys the site to the `gh-pages` branch
+6. Deploys the site to the `gh-pages` branch

 ### Manual Deployment